-Grab a glass of champagne and join us, doll.
-It’s time to meet another of the great salonnieres who came before us.
-This time, it’s a plucky Parisian gal named Madame Dupin née Louise Marie Madeleine Guillaume de Fontaine.
-Louise was quite something.
-Beguiling and beautiful, she was a gutsy sally whose greatest legacy may well be that she saved one of the most famous castles in France, the Château de Chenonceau, from the revolutionaries.
+Grab a glass of champagne and join us.
+It’s time to meet another of the great salonnières who came before us, a plucky Parisian gal named Madame Dupin née Louise Marie Madeleine Guillaume de Fontaine.
+Beguiling and beautiful, Louise was a gutsy gal whose greatest legacy may well be that she saved one of the most famous castles in France, the Château de Chenonceau, from the revolutionaries.
 But let’s start at the beginning.

-Louise was born in Paris on October 28, 1706, to a successful banker and a stunning French actress who, oopsie, happened to be married to another man.
-At 16, Louise, already known throughout Paris for her intelligence, beauty and grace, was married off to Claude Dupin, a well-to-do widower in his forties who had a six-year-old son, Louis-Claude, who would eventually become the grandfather of the novelist George Sand.
+Louise was born in Paris on October 28, 1706, to a successful banker and a stunning French actress who—oops—happened to be married to another man.
+At 16, Louise, already known throughout Paris for her intelligence, beauty and grace, was married off to Claude Dupin, a well-to-do widower in his forties.
+Dupin had a six-year-old son, Louis-Claude, who was to become the grandfather of the novelist George Sand.

 Château de Chenonceau

 Several years into their marriage, Claude became the proud owner of several properties in France, including the magnificent Château de Chenonceau, one of the most famous castles in the Loire Valley.
 Louise was thrilled—she now had a place where she could hold her salons away from the hubbub of Paris.
 With regular guests like Voltaire (who nicknamed Louise “the goddess of beauty and music”), Montesquieu, and members of French nobility, it wasn’t long before our gal’s soirées became the talk of touté la France.
 Madame du Deffand, also a regular guest, was always a bit miffed that Louise’s salon was eclipsing her own.